 ACCME Accreditation and Designation Statements

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint Providership of The American Society of Anesthesiologists and the University of Florida.
 The American Society of Anesthesiologists is accredited by the ACCME to provide continuing medical education for physicians.
+More information on ABA MOCA 2.0.

 The American Society of Anesthesiologists designates this live activity for a maximum of 7 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.